C-Iannotti/CRIFiles/README.md

 a cookie that is used for a period of time or until the user register or logins into another account.
 The user is redirected to the user's page, which allows them to upload a file or open and see on any files they have uploaded.
-When a file is opened, it redirects the user to the file's page, which would then download small files to a local database for the user to view in an iframe if the user was given permission by the creator to access it.
+When a file is opened, it redirects the user to the file's page, which would then download small files to a local database for the user to potentially view in an appropriate tag (if the user was given permission by the creator to access it).
 Otherwise, any locally stored file is deleted, and the user is redirected to their previous page.
 The user can click a button on the file's page to download the file to their download folder from either the local database or the server, depending on if the user already has a local copy.